22soulfan/WhirlyOS/README.md

 > ### **Note:** Releases of WhirlyOS are made with Cubic (Custom Ubuntu ISO Creator)!
 >
 > amd64 and i386 releases only!
+>
+> **Screen Time can be accessed anytime through /home/WhirlyOS/common-files/ and clicking screen-timer.sh to set a timer.**
+> There has been some experimental features to setup a screen time feature for ADHD users.

+## ARM architecture compatibility

+For computers with ARM such as Raspberry Pi, WhirlyOS does not offer ARM images since the primary focus was on amd64 and i386.
+However, by around 2027, there will be ARM images released.
+This means that I have to use debootstrap to create an img file.
 ## Notes for other desktop environemtns:

 For AstraShell, building may require an ElementaryOS ISO instead of a Debian ISO.